CodeYourFuture/syllabus-archive/CONTRIBUTING.md

 Contributions are accepted strictly through approved pull requests, even for administrators of the repo.

-Since this repository is the blueprint of our syllabus we allow different cohorts to adapt to their classes' needs, and also update their syllabus versions to reflect how the class goes.
+Since this repository is the blueprint of our syllabus, we allow different cohorts to adapt to their classes' needs and also update their syllabus versions to reflect how the class goes.
 We should always make sure **master** is relevant and up to date for future classes with the feedback from the on-going teaching in each CYF chapter.